elixirschool/elixirschool/_posts/2019-12-29-live-view-live-component.md

 tags: ['live view']
 date: 2019-12-29
 layout: post
-title: LiveView Design Patterns: LiveComponent and the Single Responsibility Principle
+title: LiveView Design Patterns - LiveComponent and the Single Responsibility Principle
 excerpt: >
   It's easy to end up with an overly complex LiveView that houses lots of business rules and responsibilities.
 We can use `Phoenix.LiveComponent` to build a LiveView feature that is clean, maintainable and adherent to the Single Responsibility Principle.
 ---

 ## LiveView Can Get Messy

 As LiveView becomes a more established technology, we naturally find ourselves using it to back more and more complex features.
 If we're not careful, this can lead to "fat controller syndrome"––live views that are jam packed with complex business logic and disparate responsibilities, just like the classic "fat Rails controller".